rizwanakhtar7/project-1/README.md

 My Deployed version : https://rizwanakhtar7.github.io/project-1/

 ### Controls
-- Click **Start Game** button to play & enter a username to play as :
+- Click **Start Game** button to play & enter a username to play as:
 <p>
 <img src="images/username-enter.png" alt="user name enter"/>
 </p>
-- Use Arrow Keys (left, right, up, down) to move the squares accordingly
+- Use Arrow Keys (left, right, up, down) to move the squares accordingly.
 - Goal is to build 2048 to win OR score highest score to earn place on leadership board.
 - Squares with the same number merge into one when they touch.